Michael0723-dev/Cheesebot/README.md

 # Cheese Knowledge Chatbot

-A RAG-based chatbot that answers questions about cheese products from Kimelo's shop.
+A RAG-based chatbot that answers questions about cheese products using vector search and GPT-4.

 ## Features

-- Web scraping of cheese product data
 - Vector database storage using Pinecone
 - RAG implementation with OpenAI GPT-4
 - Modern Streamlit frontend with chat UI
-- Context-aware responses with source references
+- Context-aware responses with product details
+- Image display for cheese products
+- Price and product information display

 ## Setup